robsalmon/giffleball/tutorials/How-to-check-if-a-string-is-empty-using-JavaScript.md

 ---
 layout: bloglayout.liquid
 tags: tutorial
-pageTitle: How to check if a string is empty using JavaScript
+pageTitle: How to check for an empty string in JavaScript
 intro: For example when you need to check if a user has has entered any text in a form field.
 ---

 There are many occasions when you might need to check if a supplied string contains any text.
 For example when you need to check if a user has entered any text in a form field.
 Here’s how you can check: